ifconfigyeah/Docs/README.md

 Docs
 ====

-All is just "PRIVATE" docs and notes, thx :)
+All is just "PRIVATE" doc and note, thx :)